Weightlifting

 Hookgrip

 Beginners complain about mild pain associated with the hook grip.
 My advice: get used to it.
 After a few weeks, this will not be an issue.
-Lifters wrap their thumbs in trainer’s tape so as to avoid tearing the callous that develops just below the thumb’s middle joint.
+Lifters wrap their thumbs in the trainer’s tape so as to avoid tearing the callous that develops just below the thumb’s middle joint.

 Pulling Straps